vashish1/OCLS/README.md

 ## update user details

 **You send:**  the modifide data of the user for eg: to add "adm no" and "phone" we will do the following:

+Fields of Techer are:
+    "name"        string    -> only name can be changed "email"       string
+    "post"        []int
+    "class"       []string
+    "assignment"  []int
+	"type"        int

+Fields of Student are:
+    "name"      string  ->can be changed
+    "password"  string
+    "email"     string
+	"admno"     string  ->can be changed
+	"phone"     string  ->can be changed
+	"classcode" []string
+	"type" int

 **You get:** An `Error-Message` or a `Success-Message` with which you can make further actions along with complete updated data of user.